azat-co/meanworks/problems/03-installs/readme.md

 $ npm install -g bower@1.4.1

-If you're working under proxy, configur bower appropriately.
+If you're working under proxy, configure bower appropriately.

 Bower is like an npm only for front-end modules.
 It has a flat-structure in its dependency folder bower_components.